tomaszbabiuk/pomegranate/README.md

 ```

 # Limitations
 POMegranate uses annotations.
 Only declarative matchers are supported.
-That suits 90% percent of your code.
+That should fit 90% percent of your code.
 You can always mix espresso with POMegranate, see [compatibility table](compatibility-table.md).

 # Mixing code with Espresso
 Sometimes, the annotations from  [compatibility table](compatibility-table.md) are not enough.
 It's not the end of the world.
-You can still mix espresso in your page object model:
+You can still mix Espresso with your page object model:
 ```java
 public class LoginPageObjectWithCustomMatchers extends PageObject {